Senate Bill No. 152

-NEW SECTION.
 Section 1.
 Electronic lien filing.
 (1) The department shall implement a pilot program allowing electronic filing and perfection of liens on motor vehicles.

 (2) The department shall adopt rules to implement the pilot program.
 The rules must include procedures designed to constitute constructive notice of electronically filed and perfected liens to subsequent purchasers or encumbrancers from the date of a lien's perfection.

 Section 2.
 Section 61-3-103, MCA, is amended to read:

 , -- perfection , -- rights , -- procedure , -- fees.
 (1) Except as provided in [section

 1], the The department may not file any voluntary security interest or lien unless it is accompanied by or specified in the

 application for a certificate of ownership of the vehicle encumbered.
 If the approved notice form is transmitted to the

 department, the security agreement or other lien instrument that creates the security interest must be retained by the secured

 party.
 A copy of the security agreement is sufficient as a lien notice if it contains the name and address of the debtor and the